lakshmanroy/CodSoft-Android-Internship/README.md

 Allow users to add new tasks with titles..
 Optional: Provide a field for task descriptions.
 Optional: Include a feature to set task priorities (e.g., high, medium, low).
-Optional: Add a feature to set due dates for tasks.
+Optional: Add a feature to set due dates for tasks..
 Task Editing:.

 Enable users to edit task titles.